manojvkhatokar/imgcls_utils/README.md

                 the curl command <curl -X POST 0.0.0.0:5000/predict -H 'Content-Type: application/json'>

-image_classifier_utils - This file contains defs for loading , processing , showing and predicting the class of the foriegn
+image_classifier_utils.py -This file contains defs for loading , processing , showing and predicting the class of the foriegn
                           test images.

 io.py - This file retrieves test image url from the MySql database (phpMyAdmin)  which is in the local machine